mariushobbhahn/mariushobbhahn.github.io/_posts/2020-04-02-ProbJudgingOverviewGerman.md

 If you want to get informed about new posts you can <a href='http://www.mariushobbhahn.com/subscribe/'>subscribe to my mailing list</a> or <a href='https://twitter.com/MariusHobbhahn'>follow me on Twitter</a>.

-If you want to support me financially, you can send me a donation via my <a href='https://www.paypal.me/mariushobbhahn'>PayPal</a>.

 Feedback zum Inhalt oder zur Form ist immer willkommen.